stgeorgeshurstville/bulletin/_docs/sermon.md

 ### When God Speaks

 1. When God loses
-2. Israel v the world
+2. Israel vs the world
-3. God v gods
+3. God vs gods
 4. Conclusions

 ## Q&A